anditorp/Blanja-FE/README.md

 ✨ Seller can add their products to sell to customers

-✨ Users/Customers can add the products to their cart for later transaction
+✨ Customers can add the products to their cart for later transaction

-✨ Users/Customers can update their profile picture & profile bio
+✨ Seller / Customers can update their profile picture & profile bio

-✨ Users/Customers can create their address, update address & delete address
+✨ Customers can create their address, update address & delete address

 ✨ And etc